 Making End-of-Life Decisions Now Keeps the Peace

 For many people this is a tough time to be making such important decisions.
-To face the end of your life is difficult enough, but to face all these choices is even more challenging.
-It may be difficult, but making choices in advance will make your loss a little easier for your family.
+To face the end of your life is difficult enough, but to face these practical decisions can present even more of a challenge.
+However, facing these important and emotional decision will make your loss a little easier for your family.
 When patients have not created legal documents, families must make these choices.
 Your family will be suffering through your illness, too.
 Knowing exactly what you would want when you are no longer able to communicate can ease their suffering.
 These legal documents will also make it easier to take care of your estate after your passing.
 In some states intestate cases can be drawn out for months or years, which can be very difficult for grieving family members.

-Many families suffer serious conflicts, sometimes irreparable, over medical, legal and financial decisions for a loved one at the end of life.
+Many families suffer serious, sometimes irreparable conflicts over medical, legal and financial decisions for a dying loved one.
 Rely on those loved ones now and include them in your end-of-life decisions.
 Then when you are gone, they can grieve and remember you with love.

 Get Your FREE Resources Sent Overnight